MASTER GARDNER LLC

 By selecting plants with low pruning needs and using proper techniques, you can keep your garden in great shape with minimal effort.

-If you’re dreaming of a beautiful garden without endless maintenance, Master Gardner in Ada, MI, is here to help.
+If you’re dreaming of a beautiful garden without endless maintenance, Master Gardner, LLC in Ada, MI, is here to help.
 Our expert team can design and install a stunning, low-maintenance garden tailored to your space, style, and needs.
 With our knowledge of local plants, irrigation systems, and hardscaping, we’ll create a landscape that you can enjoy year-round with minimal effort.

-(616) 366-1552 to schedule a consultation and start transforming your outdoor space into a low-maintenance haven.
-We offer
+Contact us today at (616) 366-1552 to schedule a consultation and start transforming your outdoor space into a low-maintenance haven.
+We offer snow plowing and salting services during the winter, ensuring your landscape stays well-maintained throughout the year.

 Some low-maintenance plants for the Ada, MI area include coneflowers, hostas, daylilies, and sedum.
 Native plants are generally the easiest to care for since they’re adapted to the local climate.